kimdaeh84/DBFoundations-Module07/Webpage.md

  ![image](https://user-images.githubusercontent.com/79441092/109599204-a893a780-7acf-11eb-8773-5cac07ee2807.png)

 Figure 3 shows the structure of the Multi-Statement Function.
 Multi-Statement Table-Valued Function body can contain more than one statement.
-The structure of the table is returned from the function that can be defined by us.
+The structure of the table is returned from the function that can be defined by the user.

 ## CONCLUSION
 In this paper, I intended to describe how to use SQL functions and some of different types of functions a database developer or user can utilize.
 The topics that were covered were when to use a user defined function (UDF) and the differences between scalar, inline, and multi-statement functions.